It seems like a simple question but the answer is usually complicated and starts out, “Well, that depends…”

 3) Determine an average income for the most recent years or average cash flow for the projected future.

-The next step is to determine an earnings multiple.
 This is calculated based on the risk in the business.
-The more risk, the higher the multiple.
+The more risk, the lower the multiple.
 For example, it is common to apply a 4 times earnings multiple to a small business.
 If the average earnings is $50,000 then the value based on earnings is $50,000 x 4 = $200,000.
 This is equivalent to expecting a 25% return on investment.
 As you can see, the choice of earnings multiple has a big effect on the value.

 Once you have a value based on the fair market value of the assets and the liabilities, you compare that to the value based on a multiple of expected cash-flow income.
 If the asset value is higher, you typically take the asset value as the final value.
 A good example would be a farm business that may not always have high income, but the business is always worth at least the market value of the farmland.